Guide to credit card travel insurance

 • Secondary rental car coverage up to $75,000 per rental agreement for damage or theft

-This card’s annual fee is also steep, at AnnualFees, but it comes with a number of great travel benefits to help offset it such as statement credit of $120 for Global Entry or up to $85 for TSA PreCheck application fees; access to the Global Lounge Collection®, including Centurion Lounge locations around the world; and up to $200 statement credit per calendar year in baggage fees and more at one qualifying pre-selected airline.
+This card’s annual fee is also steep, at annual_fees, but it comes with a number of great travel benefits to help offset it such as statement credit of $120 for Global Entry or up to $85 for TSA PreCheck application fees; access to the Global Lounge Collection® (for eligible card members), including Centurion Lounge locations around the world; and up to $200 statement credit per calendar year in baggage fees and more at one qualifying pre-selected airline (enrollment required).
+See Rates and Fees

 • Trip delay reimbursement